List of Google April Fools' Day jokes: Updated Export and Send-To features on Google Analytics

-Google updated the Export and Send-To features for Google Analytics to give users even more options and support some of our favorite legacy technology: 3.5" floppy, CD-ROM, papyrus, sticky note, carrier pigeon, fax, telegram, telegraph.
+Google updated the Export and Send-To features for Google Analytics to give users more options and support for some legacy technologies: 3.5" floppy, CD-ROM, papyrus, sticky note, carrier pigeon, fax, telegram, and telegraph.

 Self-Writing Code Program

-Google developed self-writing code program.
-Now that Google engineers are not spending their time at the desk programming, they have plenty of time to collaborate with teammates, attend talks and events on campus, go for a workout at the gym or try out a new cafe.
-Google always encourages employees to have a full life outside of the office and now Google employees have tremendous work-life balance.
+Google developed a program capable of generating code automatically.
+As a result, engineers may spend less time writing code directly and more time on other activities such as collaboration with colleagues, attending talks or events on campus, or participating in workplace amenities.
+The company has stated that it encourages employees to maintain a balance between their professional responsibilities and personal life.

 Google Search Cold Trends

-The least searched topics on Google, "Cold searches" is the way to discover new unique things that nobody else is into.
+The concept of "cold searches" refers to topics with low search volume on Google.
+These searches relate to subjects that receive limited attention.

 Google Nose

 Google announces a new "Google Nose" feature, which adds scents to items in the Google Knowledge Graph.
 Users can click a "Smell" button on select items to experience scents directly through their existing desktop computer, laptop, or mobile device.
 The launch was announced on YouTube with title Introducing Google Nose of Google's official YouTube channel.